St. Mark's College (Vancouver): Campus

 The college is located in the northeast of the university's Vancouver campus.
 The buildings include the Dr. John Micallef Memorial Library, various classrooms, student lounges and study spaces, a cafe, and the college chapel, as well as administrative areas for student advisors and faculty members.

 Academic programs

-The college, through its charter, is able to offer Bachelors, Masters and Doctoral degree in theology.
-The College currently offers Masters and Masters of Arts in Theological Studies, Educational Leadership, Pastoral Studies, Religious Education.
+The college, through its charter, is able to offer Bachelors and Masters degrees in theology.
+The College currently offers Masters and Masters of Arts in Theological Studies, Educational Leadership, Pastoral Studies, and Religious Education.
 A diploma is available for each program.

 As well, it is in charge of the academic formation for the first permanent diaconate program in the Archdiocese of Vancouver.

 Each year at its graduation ceremony, the College also grants an honorary doctorate.

 The undergraduate program through Corpus Christi College is a 2-year liberal arts transfer program and offers and Associate of Arts degree.

 Library

-The Dr. John Micallef Memorial Library not only serves the college but is shared with Corpus Christi College.
-It is a member of the Vancouver School of Theology.
-It shares online resources with Regent College, Vancouver College, and the Carey Theological College.
+The Dr. John Micallef Memorial Library serves students and faculty of St. Mark’s and Corpus Christi Colleges, and B.C.’s Catholic community.
+It is the largest Catholic library in B.C. that is open to the public.
+It shares the catalogue and online resources with the Vancouver School of Theology.